ncbi-nlp/NegBio/README.rst

 Customize patterns
 ^^^^^^^^^^^^^^^^^^

-By default, the program uses the negatition and uncertainty patterns in ``patterns``.
+By default, the program uses the negation and uncertainty patterns in the ``patterns`` folder.
 You can add more patterns if needed.
-The pattern is a `\ ``semgrex-type`` <https://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/semgraph/semgrex/SemgrexPattern.html>`_ pattern for matchig node in the dependency graph.
+The pattern is a `semgrex-type <https://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/semgraph/semgrex/SemgrexPattern.html>`_ pattern for matching node in the dependency graph.
 Currently, we only support ``<`` and ``>`` operations.
-A detailed grammar (using PLY, Python Lex-Yacc) can be found at `ngrex/parser.py <ngrex/parser>`_.
+A detailed grammar (using PLY, Python Lex-Yacc) can be found in ``ngrex/parser.py``.

 Contributing
 ------------

-Please read
-`CONTRIBUTING </CONTRIBUTING.md>`_ for
-details on our code of conduct, and the process for submitting pull requests to us.
+Please read ``CONTRIBUTING.md`` for details on our code of conduct, and the process for submitting pull requests to us.

 License
 -------